squarepupil/website-pages/src/pages/indetail.md

 We often witness students, who are learning a particular subject, seek out not the most knowledgeable person on the subject around, but rather someone who is just somewhat ahead in knowledge or ability level.
-Age-mixing also lends itself well to this consequence and, in many cases, the mentor has a good chance of being the younger student.
+Age-mixing also lends itself well to this consequence and, in fact, the mentor has a good chance of being the younger student.
 For most pursuits of learning, there is mutual enhancement when the ability levels of mentor and mentee are not that different.

-There is much less frustration and much less potential for discouragement when teaching is appropriately targeted as when peers teach each other.
+The journey of learning is what we prize here.
+We know that the skills of learning are transferable to whatever endeavor our students ultimately pursue.
+Learning how to learn is what our school is all about.

 ### Constraints